What are your limitations for recovering from cosmetic procedures?

 If you’re looking to prevent wrinkles (especially the dreaded forehead line!), consider a neuromodulator such as Botox, Dysport, or Xeomin.
 By now, we all know that treatments like Botox are used to correct wrinkles, but many people forget they’re also a preventive measure against future lines and wrinkles.

 When injected, these products lessen muscle movement — and less muscle movement means fewer wrinkles.
 See, the wrinkle exists because the muscle is crunching and moving in the same ways repeatedly.
 That movement causes a crease in the skin.
 If we can lessen the movement early, we prevent the line from forming.

 Compare that to someone who’s looking to make their lines go away.
 If you’re 55 and trying to get rid of a line you’ve had since you were 25, it will take a lot more work.
 We’ll have to give you more Botox and probably use laser treatments to iron out the line that’s been there for the past 30 years.
-Now, you’re looking at about $500+ to get the line to disappear, when you could have prevented it with a less expensive Botox treatment early on.

 When the face ages, people start to get the marionette and smile lines around the mouth and lines under their tear trough.
 Those lines appear because we lose fat in our faces as we age.
 Dermal fillers help us correct the volume loss.
 When we fill those areas back up, you start to look like you did ten years ago.

 Remember, dermal fillers can be a correction, not an augmentation.
 Some patients are concerned about looking like they had an augmentation.
 We hear, “I don’t want to look like Kim Kardashian” — dermal fillers don’t always do that.
 That’s an augmentation.